aethne0/marmoset/README.md

 # marmoset

+I am learning Go in the most normal way to learn a programming language: write a complex distributed storage system from scratch

 **marmoset** is a distributed in-memory key-value database.
 It has the following properties:

 - Supports shared sets, maps, counters and sequences